datawithRakshith/Python_MoviesIndustry_EDA/README.md

 ![image](https://github.com/user-attachments/assets/a3c1e4d9-194b-49b8-bdb1-6ab8ac9f44f6)

-**Question 1 Conclusion:** Our Company should budget \$82,250,000 for a movie and that budget should correlate with a profit margin of 80\%.

 ## Question 2: Which movie genres are most commonly produced and does quantity equate to higher net profits?

 We first count the number of movies in each genre and plot those results on a bar graph.